 The diagram below shows a completed template:

 You can download a free competitor analysis template here.
+A more professional paid-for version of this template is available here.

 A Competitor Analysis template is a tool which can be used to help you outsmart your competition by helping you to spot opportunities and threats and make the right strategic decisions.